Barlerer/Barlerer/_pages/about.md

 My research topic is using Deep Convolutional Neural Networks to accelerate the iterative solution to the heterogeneous Helmholtz Equation.

-I am passionate about research applications and using theoretical theory to solve real-world problems.
+I am passionate about research applications and using theoretical basis to solve real-world problems.
 I have a solid Computer Science and Mathematical background, as well as experience in Artificial intelligence frameworks.

+I believe that having a well-thought-out system design is the foundation for any successful software development project, and I am an avid advocate for a "*plan first, program second*" approach.
+I am eager to leverage my passion for research and my strong problem-solving skills to make a meaningful difference in software development.